juntylpro1/secure-enterprise/project-spend.md

 Add up the usage cost for each resource associated with a project ID to get the total spend for a project over a billing period.

-You can use the [`ibmcloud resource search`](/docs/secure-enterprise?topic=secure-enterprise-projects-cli&interface=cli#ibmcloud-resource-tag-search) command to retrieve the resources that were created by configurations in a project based on the service tag.
+You can use the [`ibmcloud resource search`](/docs/secure-enterprise?topic=secure-enterprise-projects-cli&interface=cli#ibmcloud-resource-tag-search) command to retrieve the resources in a project based on the project ID service tag.
 {: tip}